| Not to be confused with free-standing mini wind turbines, which are

 to the wall.
 One major supplier recently recalled their

 products after components became detached in strong winds.
+Monitored trials to date have

 demonstrated poor performance in urban conditions.
 Rural